SDzinklandi/Z_Documentation_Serving_Robot/README.md

 It contains a formal and mathematic specification of a former project, which I've done while my studies.

-The copyright for the images following images holds the Eastern Bavarian Technical University of Applied Sciences Regensburg (OTH Regensburg: www.oth-regensburg.de)
+The copyright for the following images holds the Eastern Bavarian Technical University of Applied Sciences Regensburg (OTH Regensburg: www.oth-regensburg.de)
 - OTHLogo.jpg
 - OTHLogoMin.jpg